dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

                      DomainJoined -> Only execute if the target is connected to ANY domain - you don't need to know the target's domain for this one
-                     DiskSpace -> Only execute if c:\ disk space >= 200GB MemorySpace -> Only execute if more than 4GB RAM available --domain targetdomain    Specify a domain for SandBox Evasion --pump value    Pump the file with:
+                     DiskSpace -> Only execute if c:\ disk space >= 200GB MemorySpace -> Only execute if more than 4GB RAM available Emulated -> VirtualAllocExNuma API call (Some sandboxes do not emulate that) --domain targetdomain    Specify a domain for SandBox Evasion --pump value    Pump the file with:
                   words -> english dictionary words to increase the reputation for "mashine learning" evasion (https://twitter.com/hardwaterhacker/status/1502425183331799043)